openaudible/openaudible_docker/README.md

 * Add a user/password for accessing the VM
 * Perhaps experiment with Ubuntu Kiosk Mode, to disable terminal, su, etc?
 OpenAudible and system file browser.
 * lock down "su" root ability (change root password?)
-* Mapping uids from your local file system to the docker file system hasn't been addressed (so files downloaded from the container may have id's that don't match your own.)

 ## Notes
 * This is experimental and unsupported.
 We hope some people find it useful.
 It is a neat way to run a desktop app in a container.